 I get it, you can just about book everything online yourself now.

-This is Jane.
-She is trekking her way to Everest Base Camp, she left Australia last Thursday, do you remember the world last Thursday (11 March 2020)?
-People could still freely fly to/from Australia, there was no quarantine, no sparkling-isolation just the Coronavirus surreptitiously making its way around Europe.
+Jane is trekking her way to Everest Base Camp.
+She left Australia last Thursday.
+Do you remember the world last Thursday (11 March 2020)?
+People could still freely fly to/from Australia.
+There was no quarantine, no isolation just the Coronavirus surreptitiously making its way around Europe.

 On Saturday, along with a small group, they headed off.
 Meanwhile, in the rest of the world, things were beginning to change.
 Fast.